 If you choose to roll your money over instead of cashing out, you will not have to pay income taxes or penalty taxes, because rollovers to IRAs are not taxable transactions if you do them the right way.
 Rolling your 401(k) over to another plan is not considered cashing it out by the IRS.

-Creditor Protection Is Lost
+No More Creditor Protection

-The other $200 would be sent to the IRS.
-At the end of the year, the 401(k) plan will send you a tax form called a 1099R that shows the amount of taxes withheld on your behalf.
+If you are not yet age 59 1/2, your plan will likely enforce a required 20% amount withheld from any balance you cash out to cover federal taxes.
+So for every $1,000 you cash out, you would receive about $800.
+The other $200 would be sent to the IRS by your 401(k) administrator.
+At the end of the year, the 401(k) plan will send you tax form 1099R that shows the amount of taxes withheld on your behalf.

 Your Age Matters

-Know How to Cash Out
+Know How To Cash Out

-If you worked for a smaller company you may have to take this paperwork to them or contact them yourself to get this done.
-If you worked for a large company this is often handled by the investment company that offers the investment choices inside the 401(k) plan.
+Sometimes a signature from an HR employee or plan administrator from the firm at which you were employed will be required.
+If you worked for a smaller company, you may have to take this paperwork to them or contact them yourself to get this done.
+If you worked for a large company, this is often handled by the investment company that offers the investment choices inside the 401(k) plan.

-Getting Your Money Takes Time
+Receiving Your Money Takes Time